-It may sound obvious, but do make yourself comfortable, and don't forget to take a break from time to time.
-It's very easy to get engrossed - which is a good thing - but you know you are too tired when you get up and find have stitched your work to an item of your clothing (not that I have ever done this of course.....)
+Make yourself comfy, and don't forget to take a break from time to time.
+It's easy to get engrossed - which is great - but you know you are too tired when you get up and find have stitched your work to your jeans (not that I have ever done this of course.....)

 Before you start a project, practice any new stitches first, and make sure you are happy using them.
-You don't have to make a whole sampler (although this can be a fun project in itself), just get used to the stitch - try finding a simple design and play around with it trying out your stitch.
+You don't have to make a whole sampler (although this can be a fun project in itself), just get used to the stitch - try finding a simple design to copy and play around with it trying out your stitch.
 It’s much easier to practice first than risk spoiling it by unpicking.

-Now - I always used to wind my thread onto bobbin cards, but I have now stopped, and use direct from the skein.
-This is because each thread has a nap (the direction of the pile) and it really does help to achieve smoother stitching if you use your thread with the nap in the same direction.
-You won't know which end you are using if it has been wound onto a bobbin.
+I used to wind my thread onto bobbin cards, but I now often use it direct from the skein.
+This is because each thread has a nap (the direction of the pile) and it helps to get smoother stitches if you use your thread with the nap in the same direction.
+You don't know which end you are using if it has been wound onto a bobbin.

-Make sure that you are using the correct size and type of needle for the number/type of thread you are using.
+Use the correct size and type of needle for the number/type of thread you are using, though.
 There are a lot of different types, but basically embroidery needles size 7 and 8 are a good starting point.
 They will take about 2 strands of thread.
-If your needle is too small it will be hard to pull the thread through the fabric and too large a needle will leave holes..
+If your needle is too small it will be hard to pull the thread through the fabric and too large a needle will leave holes.

-- flip it over (needle eyes have 2 sides, top and bottom, where they are pressed out; so the thread will go through the 'top' more easily than the bottom!
+- flip it over (needle eyes have 2 sides, top and bottom, where they are pressed out; so the thread will go through the 'top' more easily than the bottom, clever huh!).

 A small piece of fine sandpaper or an emery board is handy for keeping your needles sharp.

-I like to bind my hoops because it provides more friction and keeps the fabric taut for a longer time.
-It can also help to protect more delicate fabrics from rubbing against the wood.
-Binding the hoop may seem laborious, but I guarantee it will be worth it, and you will probably only have to do it once.
-Most of my hoops were bound 20-25 years ago and are still going strong.
+If you bind your hoop with cotton strips or tape it provides more friction and also helps protect more delicate fabrics rubbing against the wood.
+Binding may seem a chore, but it doesn't take long, and you'll probably only have to do it once.
+Most of my hoops were bound 25 years ago and are still going strong.
 See the tutorial here.(Coming soon!)

-Do take your stitching out of the hoop each time you finish, as then there is less chance of getting a dirty ring around it, or a permanent mark from the hoop.
+If you take your work out of the hoop each time you finish, there's less chance of getting a dirty ring around it, or a permanent hoop mark.

-Make sure that you leave enough fabric around your design to fit neatly into the hoop (if using) with a couple of inches to spare.
+Leave enough fabric around your design to fit neatly into the hoop with a couple of inches to spare.

 Invest in a pair of small, really sharp scissors.
 For years I used blunt ended ones!
 These 'Bunny' scissors were a gift from a kind friend and now I don't know how I managed without them!

-Keep some tacking thread handy for stitching around your fabric 'hem', a tape measure to help position designs centrally, and a pair of large fabric scissors for cutting your fabric to size.
-(If you're really in a hurry masking tape is brilliant for securing a hem!
+A tape measure helps position designs centrally, and a pair of large fabric scissors is useful for cutting your fabric to size.